Hannah-Moon/36_JS_Napkin_Sketch_Board/README.md

 ## Problem to solve 🎯

 I developed this digital napkin sketch board with entrepreneurs in mind, recognizing the need for a portable solution to capture ideas on the fly.
 With this tool, I aim to empower fellow innovators to bring their visions to life anytime, anywhere, breaking free from the constraints of traditional pen and paper.
-I want to embrace limitless creativity and seizing every opportunity with their intuitive and convenient platform. <br>
+I want to embrace limitless creativity and seize every opportunity with their intuitive and convenient platform. <br>

 ## Development Time ⏰